Our Top 3 Recommended Dropbox Alternative Cloud Storage Providers:

 - For lifetime access, you can pay $175 as a one-time fee.
 You’ll also get 500GB of online storage.

 - Might be a little difficult to use.

 Sync has all the core features of Dropbox: folder syncing, file folder sharing, versioning, and more.
-It’s also a little less expensive than Dropbox and there’s no cap on file sizes.
-That being said, outside of core features, Sync doesn’t have a lot.
-It’s a fairly lightweight, streamlined app.
-Long-time users of Dropbox may notice features missing, such as Dropbox Paper note-taking.
+It’s also slightly less expensive than Dropbox, and there’s no cap on file sizes.
+That being said, outside of core features, Sync doesn’t offer much: It’s a fairly lightweight, streamlined app.
+Long-time users of Dropbox may notice features missing (like Dropbox’s Paper for note-taking).

 - Sync is a lightweight, simple app for cloud documents.